 - Require business owners to go through multiple identity verification steps to ensure trust

-These transfer limits can be annoying at first.
-But they can easily be lifted by verifying your identity with PayPal, linking a bank account, and more.
-Let’s explore what these maximum and minimum PayPal limits are and how you can prevent them from affecting your business.
+These transfer limits can be annoying at first, but they can easily be lifted by verifying your identity with PayPal, adding a linked bank account, and more.
+Let’s explore these maximum and minimum PayPal transfer limits and how you can prevent them from affecting your business.